 Will I be charged for using my debit card on non-UK websites?

 Yes, if you're paying online in any currency other than sterling, this will be classed as an overseas transaction (whether or not you are in the UK when you do so).

-For example, if you book train tickets on a French website, your bank will charge a non-sterling transaction fee and, in some cases, a purchase fee - unless you have one of the fee-free cards listed at the very top of our table above.
+For example, if you book train tickets on a French website, your bank will charge a non-sterling transaction fee and, in some cases, a purchase fee – unless you have one of the fee-free cards listed in our table above.

 Am I protected against card fraud on holiday?

 Equally, Section 75 of the Consumer Credit Act applies to credit card transactions made abroad, as long as the sterling equivalent is within the £100 to £30,000 limits.

 - Find out more: Britain's best and worst banks revealed

 What should I do if my debit card is lost or stolen abroad?

 Call your bank or card issuer as quickly as possible to cancel your card.